 Why is O&M Important?

 While the maintenance side of solar operations and maintenance is extremely important, the operational side (which includes asset and service management) cannot be ignored.
-As the solar energy industry matures, it is more important than ever for renewable and solar system companies to consider implementing reliable technology systems.
+As the solar energy industry matures, it is more important than ever for renewable and solar system companies to consider implementing reliable technology systems, especially for performance monitoring and regular maintenance.

 What are O&M Providers?

-An O&M provider, company, or partner, are responsible for the continued operations and performance of a solar system.
+An O&M provider, company, or partner is responsible for the continued operations and performance of a solar system.
 For solar O&M, specific duties include ongoing system monitoring, conducting the real-time and historical analysis involved in predictive maintenance, and other requirements related to site surveys, services, warranty, and repairs.

 There are three different types of solar operations and maintenance companies: